raphink/Augeas-book/en/04-path-expressions/01-chapter4.markdown

 __Give examples__

-> ![**NOTE**][info]  *Contrarily to most XML trees, the Augeas tree contains no attributes, but only nodes with values and children.
+> ![**NOTE**][info]  *In contrast to most XML trees, the Augeas tree contains no attributes, but only nodes with values and children.
 For this reason, it doesn't use conditional syntaxes featuring the `@` prefix, which is common to many standard XPath queries.*

 Conditionals can be combined in different ways. __Give examples__.